 - A String with the Application ID of the app which is calling the SoftPOS;

-- Boolean values indicating whether the app requires a response from the SoftPOS; allows to edit the amount and reference; whether it will execute a Closure instead of a Purchase;
+- Boolean values indicating whether the app requires a response from the SoftPOS; allows to edit the amount;

 - A String with the Base64-encoded JSON data;